|

 and then perform the corresponding action.
 Note that setting a command as

-the select command adds it to the List
+the select command adds it to the List as a side effect.

 The select command should be considered as a default operation